MostafaSayedAhmed/GamePlatform/README.md

   - Use the "W", "A", "S", and "D" keys to control the snake's movement.
   - Eat apples to grow longer and increase your score.
 - **Future Feature**
-  - Introduce power ups
+  - Introduce power-ups (e.g., speed boost, double points).
-  - increase diffculty of the game by speeding up the snake as game progress
+  - increase diffculty of the game by speeding up the snake as game progress.
+  - Add obstacles to increase difficulty.

 ---